 - juice of 1 lime

-- a pinch of kosher salt
+- pinch kosher salt

-- 1 lb. (about 500 grams) boneless skinless chicken breasts
+- 1 lb. thin-sliced chicken breasts

-- shredded red cabbage
+- shredded red or green cabbage

 - shredded green leaf lettuce